Azoyalabs/YieldNest/README.md

 This is a submission for the [Injective Illuminate Hackathon.](https://dorahacks.io/hackathon/illuminate/detail).
 The buidl can be accessed directly [here.](https://dorahacks.io/buidl/8497)

 Yield Nest has been deployed to testnet and can be [accessed through a dedicated UI.](https://yield-nest-ui.vercel.app/)

+The code for the YieldNest is available [on this repository.](https://github.com/Azoyalabs/yield_nest_ui)

 ## Key Features